lowcodeunit/public-web-docs/docs/devs/alerts/logic-apps.md

 ![Search for Compose](/img/screenshots/alerts/search-for-compose.png)

 For the Compose step we need to list an example JSON payload the Logic App will receive from the HTTP trigger.
-For the IoT Ensemble Warm Query, you can use the following:
+For the Low Code Unit Warm Query, you can use the following:

 ```
 {